polkadot-fellows/RFCs/text/0000-sassafras-consensus.md

 Here `slot-index` is a relative value computed as `epoch_start_slot - epoch_slot`.

+The association between each ticket and its corresponding slot is recorded on the blockchain and is publicly visible to all.
+What remains confidential is the identity of the ticket *owner*, and consequently, who possesses the authority to claim the corresponding slot.
+This information is known only to the author of the ticket.

 #### 6.4.1 Fallback Assignment

 In cases where `k` is less than `n`, some (*orphan*) slots in the middle of the